sandeeplamb/kubernetes/08.DownwardAPI/README.md

 `root@curl:/# curl https://kubernetes`

+There will be unauthorized error but we will solve this in next step.

 #### 03. Authenticating with API-Server

 We should make TOKEN an environment vairables and sent request to API-Server using curl.